Data-Management-by-Design/DMbD/README.md

 The full model is available as a printable report in [PDF](exported/common.pdf) or [HTML](https://cdn.rawgit.com/Data-Management-by-Design/DMbD/7998b0bf/common/exported/common.html) format.
 But be aware, that reading through the printed report may not be the best way to experience the model.
-The imformation is far better presented by loading the [common.archimate](model file) into an architecture model browser like [Archi](https://www.archimatetool.com/).
+The imformation is far better presented by loading the [model file](common/common.archimate) into an architecture model browser like [Archi](https://www.archimatetool.com/).

 Aternatively you can [view it directly in your browser](https://cdn.rawgit.com/Data-Management-by-Design/DMbD/7998b0bf/common/html/index.html).